helpscout/helpscout-cli-php/README.md

 Help Scout Command Line Tools [![Build Status](https://travis-ci.org/helpscout/helpscout-cli-php.svg)](https://travis-ci.org/helpscout/helpscout-cli-php) [![Code Climate](https://codeclimate.com/repos/555a0ee76956806a8300328e/badges/5256fafc5283b70fc667/gpa.svg)](https://codeclimate.com/repos/555a0ee76956806a8300328e/feed)
 ================================================================================
-> Command line interface for Help Scout
+> Command line interface for Help Scout :: API example application

 A simple command line client application that can be used with Help Scout.
 This is built using the [Symfony Console][symfony] and the [PHP API Client][phpapi].

-This is an example project,used to demonstrate the Help Scout API.
+This is an example project used to demonstrate the Help Scout API.
 It's much more common to use the API to build:

 * Custom Integrations with your other tools